-Once you step inside the gate, you will see Sanjinko (meaning “Three Sacred Storehouses”) beautifully decorated with colourfully painted carvings.
+Once you step inside the gate, you will see Sanjinko (meaning “Three Sacred Storehouses”) beautifully decorated with colorfully painted carvings.

-On the top of the upper storey are carvings of two elephants made by a Japanese artist who had never even seen an elephant!
+On the top of the upper story are carvings of two elephants made by a Japanese artist who had never even seen an elephant!
 So the elephants look a bit funny! 🙂

 Just to the left of the entrance is the famous Shinkyusha (meaning “Sacred Stable”), decorated with wood carvings of monkeys in different positions.